Propaganda in Augustan Rome: Architecture and building programs

 Through restoring Rome using his building program, Augustus could physically demonstrate the prosperity he created and thereby ensure loyalty from Roman citizens.
 Augustus mentions in the Res Gestae that he restored eighty-two temples and repaired bridges and aqueducts, including the Theatre of Pompey.
 In this way, Augustus could prove with these monuments that "Rome was rising again".

 Furthermore, Augustus effectively used his building program to be perceived as an omnipotent restorer of a flourishing Rome.
 Through securing the city, by extension Augustus was reinforcing his image of the saviour of Rome and the bringer of prosperity and peace.
 Suetonius and Dio believe this entrapped the support of the senatorial and Equites classes as they were also encouraged to create monuments under their own names, garnering respect and unquestioning loyalty to Augustus.

 Examples of notable buildings are the Forum of Augustus, Ara Pacis, Temple of Actian Apollo, and the Temple of Mars Ultor.

 Coins

-Wallace-Hadrill explains that there are two ways to interpret the use of Augustan coins.
+Andrew Wallace-Hadrill explains that there are two ways to interpret the use of Augustan coins.
 He uses the terms legalistic and charismatic to categorise the types of coins produced to consolidate Augustus' authority.
 Considering a majority of the Roman population was illiterate, the depiction of Augustus was paramount, especially since it would reach all corners of the empire.
 The coins were also another method to remind the citizens of their loyalty and service to the principate.